Namaannn001/shell-script_projects/README.md

 This project automates the process of archiving older logs in a specified directory.
 The script identifies files larger than 1MB, compresses them using `gzip`, and moves them to an `archive` folder within the same directory.
 A cron job is used to execute this script daily at a scheduled time.

+I created a directory named `find_command`, where I added some files.
+The script scans this directory, and any files larger than 1MB are moved to the `archive` folder.
+The `archive` folder is created inside the `find_command` directory if it does not already exist.

 ## Steps Implemented in the Script

 1. Provide the path of the directory.